MarcDominicCorral/CORRAL_2ECEA_PA1/README.md

 This Python Code unpacks a given list into its first, middle, and last segments then prints all three variables.

 # Steps:
 1.)
-Create the function using def function()
+Create the function using "def function()".
 ```python
 def unpack_list_slicing(input): #It is the function where the unpacking is made.
 ```
 2.)
-Using input[], we will get each element of the input, using indexes to get a certain value.
+Using "input[]", we will get each element of the input, using indexes to get a certain value.
 ```python
 first = input[0] #It gets the first element.
 middle = input[1:-1] #It gets the elements between the first and the last.